 See Part III of The Musician’s Way.

 EatRight.org.
-Extensive resources from the Academy of Nutrition and Dietetics.
+Resources from the Academy of Nutrition and Dietetics.

 Tips for a Healthy Diet and Better Nutrition.
 From HelpGuide.org.

 Dietary Guidelines for Americans.
-U.S. Dept. of Health and Human Services.
+U.S. Dept. of Health & Human Services.

 Health Promotion in Schools of Music.
 Recommendations for educators.

 “The Education of the Professional Musician: Its Psychological Demands and Outcomes,” by Anthony Kemp, Ph.D., a chapter in Musical Performance, 2/3, edited by Froehlich and Chesky, 93-110 (Harwood, 2000).

 Ash.org.
 “America’s first antismoking organization.”
 Articles & tips for quitting.